 Wood fuel is a core component of our drive to produce renewable energy and is a vital part of the energy transition, creating jobs and encouraging more sustainable management and use of forest resources.
 Dalkia is France's leading operator of wood fired power plants, biomass represents nearly half of Dalkia's renewable energy production, accounting for 15% of its overall energy mix.

 Virtual tour of the Biganos biomass cogeneration plant

 A few years ago, Dalkia built France's largest biomass-fuelled combined heat and power (CHP) plant at the Smurfit Kappa Cellulose du Pin paper mill in Biganos, in the south-west of the country.
 Come and take a virtual tour of the facility, a showcase for Dalkia expertise.

 This means we can provide our customers with a sustainable supply chain that promotes forest conservation and ensures structured use of resources across all 466 sites.

 Learning about biomass

 Biomass is the most abundant source of renewable energy available in France.
-At Dalkia, we make extensive use of this resource (which accounts for 59% of our renewable energy sources), especially for heating networks and cogeneration facilities for industry.
+At Dalkia, we make extensive use of this resource (which accounts for nearly 50% of our renewable energy sources), especially for heating networks and cogeneration facilities for industry.